How To Heal From Infidelity: Six Stages Of Healing And How to Reconcile

 What to do next - moving forward

-When you want to make sure that your marriage can recover from infidelity and give them a second chance after cheating, your best bet is to seek out therapy or counseling for you, your spouse, and together as a couple.
+When you want to make sure that your marriage can recover from infidelity and give them a second chance after cheating, your best bet may be to seek out therapy or counseling for you, your spouse, and together as a couple.
 Having therapy both individually and together with an unfaithful partner can help you learn from the experience, recover, and move forward in your marriage.

 If you are unable to go to a therapist or counselor in your area due to cost restraints or time constraints, there are still options available for you.